 Alejandro Ruiz Balza and Gustavo Coppola called this technique in Spanish "Gestión de Riesgo Comunicacional” (GRC).
 In their book which has the same title (Ruiz Balza and Coppola, 2011) the authors consider that Communication Risk Management involves understanding Issues Management not only as a task related to public affairs (government), but to all issues that have an impact on the corporate vision of the company.
 They also propose a differentiation in the translation of the term issues - trying to keep the variety of meanings – as Key topic, Public affairs or Risk Factor (FR), according to the moment of the GRC process in which the organization is.

-Other crises are events that can be cooked over low heat for months or years before the outbreak occurs.
-The GRC can help organizations identify these potential problems and address them before they reach the rank of crisis.
 This methodology is implemented through a seven-step process, which provides a simple but complete description of the key components of the GRC Programme:

 1) Setting up the GRC Committee.